UKs Labour Sets Out Plans For Government - UrduPoint

 But he goes into the election with the Tories' reputation for economic competence tarnished, and riven by ideological splits between moderates and anti-immigration, free market right-wingers.

-Starmer, 61, promised to implement "tough spending rules" to prevent further misery for people who have seen their household budgets squeezed by high inflation and mortgage hikes under the Tories.
+Starmer, 61, promised to implement "tough spending rules" to prevent further misery for people who have seen their household budgets squeezed by high inflation and mortgage hikes.

-Sunak, who is hoping for better economic conditions by the end of the year, has to hold an election by January 28, 2025 and is using the time to try to keep his party together and revive its fortunes.
+Sunak, who is hoping for better economic conditions by the end of the year, has to hold an election by January 28, 2025.
+He is using the time to try to keep his party together and revive its fortunes.

-On Monday he notably warned that Labour would jeopardise UK security and insisted his party can still win the election but again refused to set a date.
+On Monday, he warned that Labour would jeopardise UK security, insisting his party could still win the election.

+Johnson's predecessor as premier, Theresa May, said Thursday she believed a Labour win "is not a foregone conclusion".
+It would require a massive swing to secure a majority, she told reporters, adding that the voters she met were less enthusiastic about Starmer than they were about Blair.

+"The view on those doorsteps is different to the feel pre-1997," May insisted.

 Recent Stories